 3.1.
-Members shall have respect for the religious, political and social situation, sexual orientation and views of any individual irrespective of age, race, colour, creed or gender, and must never seek to impose their own beliefs on a client.
+META-Health Practitioners shall have respect for the religious, political and social situation, sexual orientation and views of any individual irrespective of age, race, colour, creed or gender, and must never seek to impose their own beliefs on a client.

 3.3.
 The relationship between the practitioner and client is that of a professional with a client.
 The client places trust in a practitioner’s skill, care and integrity, and it is the practitioner’s duty to act with due diligence at all times and not to abuse this trust in any way.

 3.4.
-Members must never claim to “diagnose” or “cure”.
+Members must never claim to “diagnose” or “cure”, (unless they are legally allowed to do so).
 The possible benefits may be described but recovery must never be guaranteed.

 3.5.
-When a client consults a member for the first time about a particular problem the client should be asked what medical advice they have received and the response entered in the client’s records.
+When a client consults a META-Health Practitioner for the first time about a particular problem, the client should be asked what medical advice they have received and the response entered in the client’s records.
 Since it is legal to refuse medical treatment, no client can be forced to consult a doctor.
-The advice must be recorded in the client’s records for the member’s own protection.
+The advice must be recorded in the client’s records for the META-Health Practitioner’s own protection.
 It is recommended to consult and work closely with the general practitioner.

 3.6.
 Before treatment, members must explain fully either in writing or verbally the procedures involved in the treatment including such matters as the consultation process, the length of visits, fees etc.

 3.7.
-Members and all those who work with them must not disclose or allow to be disclosed, any information about a client (including the fact of their attendance) to any third party, including members of the client’s family, without the client’s consent unless it is by due process of the law or for immediate protection of or avoidance of identifiable real risk to a third party, in which case the member is advised to obtain legal advice.
+META-Health Practitioners and all those who work with them must not disclose or allow to be disclosed, any information about a client (including the fact of their attendance) to any third party, including members of the client’s family, without the client’s consent unless it is by due process of the law or for immediate protection of or avoidance of identifiable real risk to a third party, in which case the Practitioner is advised to obtain legal advice.

 3.9.
 At present, neither META-Health nor any other complementary or alternative therapy is approved as “medical aid” under most current laws.
 In most countries it is a criminal offence for a parent or guardian not to seek medical aid for a child under the age of 18 years or whatever age applies by law in each country.
 Therefore the member should secure a signed and dated statement from a parent or guardian who refuses to seek medical aid as defined in law.

 4.1.
-Practicing members must ensure that their health and personal hygiene do not jeopardise the welfare or health and safety of their clients.
+META-Health Practitioners must ensure that their health and personal hygiene do not jeopardise the welfare or health and safety of their clients.

 4.2.
-A member must not treat a client whose requirement exceeds the member’s capacity, training and competence.
+A META-Health Practitioners must not treat a client whose requirement exceeds the member’s capacity, training and competence.
 Where appropriate the member must seek referral to a more appropriately qualified person.

 4.3.
-Members must not presume specialist knowledge outside their own area of expertise unless their training and qualifications entitle them to do so, and they have appropriate insurance cover.
+META-Health Practitioners must not presume specialist knowledge outside their own area of expertise unless their training and qualifications entitle them to do so, and they have appropriate insurance cover.

 4.4.
 It is the responsibility of the practising META-Health Professional to comply with local and national legislation with regard to the therapy undertaken.
 They should be fully aware of current laws that affect their practice.

 4.5.
 Notifiable Diseases: It is a statutory requirement that certain infectious diseases are reported to the Medical Officer of Health (MOH) in the district in which the client is living when the disease is diagnosed.
-Members are required to follow local policies.
+META-Health Practitioners are required to follow local policies.

 5.1.
-Members must not use titles or descriptions to give the impression of medical or other qualifications unless they possess them.
+META-Health Practitioners must not use titles or descriptions to give the impression of medical or other qualifications unless they possess them.
 They must make it clear to their clients that they are not doctors, psychotherapist, etc. and do not purport to have their skills or knowledge.

 5.2.
 Advertising including website pages must be dignified in tone and shall not contain statements or claims of curing any disease.
 It should be confined to drawing attention to META-Health, the qualifications of the member, and the offer of a general service together with the necessary details.

 5.3.
-All practising and certified members must ensure that their membership is up-to-date and that their profile appears in the IMMA certified practitioner online list.
+All practising and certified META-Health Practitioners must ensure that their membership is up-to-date and that their profile appears in the MHI accredited practitioner list.
 This confirms that they are fully qualified to practice and agree to abide by the Code of Practice and Complaints and Disciplinary Procedures.

 5.4.
-Members certificate should be displayed in their place of practice.
+META-Health Practitioners certificate and updated status of accreditation should be displayed in their place of practice.

 5.5.
-Practising members must ensure they keep comprehensive records as required by local law.
+META-Health Practitioners must ensure they keep comprehensive records as required by local law.
 This is especially important for the defence of any negligence actions as well as for efficient and responsible practice.
 Three criteria need to be met to validate consent: